ntlind/persist/README.md

 # Persist

-A modern flashcard application built with Swift and Python.
+A modern Anki flashcard application built with Swift and Python.

 ## Features